Funding4HomeCare

 The “waiting period” we mentioned earlier is also called an “elimination period.”
 It’s basically a deductible, but for time instead of money.
 It’s the number of days you have to pay for your own care before the insurance company starts to pay.
 As financial experts at Fidelity note, “There’s usually a waiting period before benefits kick in.”
 This period can be 30, 60, or 90 days, or even longer.
 The trade-off is simple: a longer waiting period usually means a lower monthly premium.
 When choosing, think about your savings and how long you could comfortably cover care costs on your own.

-Common Myths About Long-Term Care Insurance
+Debunking Common Long-Term Care Insurance Myths

 When it comes to long-term care insurance, a lot of misinformation can get in the way of making a clear decision.
 Let’s walk through some of the most common myths so you can separate fact from fiction and figure out what’s right for you and your family.